divyagitech/attendance/README.md

   Project Title :-  Attendance Project

-  Project Description:- This system will record the attendance of all the attendees with their name , date nad time of joining.
+  Project Description:- This system will record the attendance of all the attendees with their name , date and time of joining.

   Installed Python (version 3.10.4)